Xe/withinbot/6E/The_Source.homebrewery.md

 This is a fantasy roleplaying game.
 Your job is to help the players explore the world, have adventures and craft legends as a group.
 Read through this supplement and maybe a Dungeons and Dragons starter guide or two.
 Take things as they happen and don't be afraid to ask your players for ideas.
 Improvisation only can go so far.

-Also, failure doesn't have to be a complete failure.
+Also, failure doesn't have to be a *complete failure*.
 If you fail a hit on a monster, you could just transfer that damage to another nearby monster instead of nullifying it out.
 Doing this helps keep the players in the flow of the game and make everything fun for everyone.

 Remember the rules (even though there are only a few of them) are NOT written in stone; and if something comes up that you feel is "wrong", make up something else!
 Don't be afraid to ask your players for amusing ideas.
 They are a very valuable resource for this!